nstrayer/py-shiny-custom-output-component/README.md

-This repo is an example of a python package that defines a simple custom input component for Shiny.
+This repo is an example of a python package that defines a simple custom output component for Shiny.

 ## Structure